Kyle Larson wins the pole for the NASCAR Cup Series street race in downtown Chicago | TSN

 Larson wins the pole for the NASCAR Cup Series street race in downtown Chicago

-CHICAGO (AP) — Kyle Larson has won the pole for the NASCAR Cup Series street race in downtown Chicago, beating Ty Gibbs by one-hundredth of a second.
+CHICAGO (AP) — Kyle Larson has won the pole for the NASCAR Cup Series street race in downtown Chicago, beating Ty Gibbs by a hundredth of a second.

 Larson is going for his fourth win of the season in his 350th career Cup Series start.
 The Hendrick Motorsports driver has five poles this year and 21 for his career.